What Is Liquidation Price? How It Works With Exmaples

 The liquidation price is the distance from the entry price of your leveraged position to where it gets liquidated.

-Liquidation only applies when you’re trading with leverage or borrowed exposure.
-Once you use leverage, your position has a defined liquidation point, even if it’s far from the entry price.
+Liquidation only applies when trading with leverage or borrowed exposure.
+Once leverage is used, the position has a defined liquidation point, even if it’s far from the entry price.

-At a ratio of 1:2, the distance to your liquidation price will be 50% of your entry price.
+At a ratio of 1:2, the distance to the liquidation price is 50% of the entry price.

 At a basic 1:2 multiplier, the buffer is roughly half of the entry price.
 In real markets, the exact liquidation level may change based on instrument rules, fees, and how the platform handles margin.